 Brain Tumor Research Program

-The Brain Tumor Research Program is a multidisciplinary program that promotes collaborations among its members for laboratory research and treatment strategies for brain and spinal tumors.
+The Brain Tumor Research Program (within the Brain Tumor Center) is a multidisciplinary program that promotes collaborations among its members for laboratory research and treatment strategies for brain and spinal tumors.
 This program spans 14 departments and involves 70 research and clinical scientists who focus on discovering the molecular changes that drive brain and spinal tumors and developing effective new treatments for these devastating tumors.

 The Brain Tumor Research Program supports interactions among its diverse group by sponsoring scientific retreats, meetings and collaborative projects.